mParticle/smartype/README.md

 #### Web

+Smartype supports both the mParticle Web SDK as well as the mParticle React Native plugin.

 Smartype `generate` will create a set of `.js` and `.d.ts` files that you can include directly with your projects.
 Our [example](https://github.com/mParticle/smartype/blob/main/examples/webExample/src/index.js) uses webpack to concatenate and minify the source files.

-To use Smartype on Web, start by adding the generated `smartype-dist` directory to your project and any 3rd-party receivers that you plan on using, then include the relevant files in your typescript or javascript sources:
+To use Smartype with the Web SDK or with React Native, start by adding the generated `smartype-dist` directory to your project and any 3rd-party receivers that you plan on using, then include the relevant files in your typescript or javascript sources:

 ```js
 import * as smartype from "../smartype-dist/smartype.js"